juju/docs/src/en/charms-storage.md

 ### Deploying with storage constraints

 A charm which requires storage will have the default storage (unit filesystem) allocated for it automatically.
-Constraints can be used, when deploying a service, to override the default requirements.
+Constraints can be used, when deploying an application, to override the default requirements.

 The constraints can specify the type/pool, size and count, of the storage required.
 At least one of the constraints must be specified, but otherwise they